5 Easy Ways to Become a Full-Time Freelance Writer

 Another great way to build your portfolio is being featured in guest posts for experience and to get your name out there (and this is a great way to build your reputation if you are a newbie!).
 Often, you may not get paid for writing guest posts but being a guest post writer is always valuable and very helpful for your portfolio.
 Showcasing these guest posts on your website or portfolio makes you look even more appealing as a writer to potential clients as it clearly showcases your talent and skills.

 The writing world is very competitive and sometimes writing work can seem scarce in regard to earning enough and finding enough opportunities.
 Building your portfolio can ensure you are just one step ahead of being a successful full-time freelance writer.

 4. Social Media Marketing

 Get social!
 When prospective clients look for freelancers to join their team, the more content you have on social media platforms, the better!
 Be sure to be regular with your content and consistent.
 Clean branding messages and shared content will show your commitment and trust as a writer.
 A writer's work is always being critiqued, so make it count.

-On the other side, you can also find freelance writing jobs on Facebook and LinkedIn groups, and these can bring more opportunities to you.
+On the other side, you can also find freelance writing jobs on Facebook and LinkedIn groups, and these can bring more opportunities for you.
 Join relevant social media groups, like these freelance writing groups on LinkedIn, to help boost your chance at expanding your career as a writer.

 Instagram is huge now, so become known and promote yourself and what you do.
 Using relevant hashtags to connect with other writers is helpful.
 That is the beauty of social media – you can connect with people from all around the world and get jobs from anywhere.
 Your writing can be sent to the other side of the world with the click of a button!
 Get active on your social media and you will discover connections you never thought possible.